renatawong/renatawong.github.io/_pages/join-us.md

 ## Internships

 We currently offer 2 internship opportunities through NSTC's International Internship Pilot Program (IIPP).
 For details see here: [https://iipp.tw/mentor/22162](https://iipp.tw/mentor/22162).
 These opportunities are funded by the National Science and Technology Council.
+The IIPP system has been closed as of July 1, 2025, and will reopen later this year.
+Please check the status in a timely manner if you are interested in applying.

 ## Contact